MostAwesomeDude/brismu/src/foreword.md

 ### Formal coverage

-The following table shows how many valsi have been formalized in handwritten Metamath, not including automatically-generated rules.
+The following table shows how many *valsi* have been formalized in handwritten Metamath, not including automatically-generated rules.

 {{#include coverage.md}}

 ### Ontology coverage

-The following table shows how many selbri have been ontologized: given partial meaning relative to other selbri, but not necessarily formally defined.
+The following table shows how many *selbri* have been ontologized: given partial meaning relative to other *selbri*, but not necessarily formally defined.

 Class | Count
 ---|---